 🇨🇭 Switzerland vs 🇬🇧 United Kingdom: crypto licensing compared

-Switzerland and United Kingdom take recognisably different routes to crypto authorisation.
+Switzerland and United Kingdom are commonly considered side by side for crypto authorisation.
 In Switzerland the route is the No single crypto licence - regulated by economic function (FINMA token taxonomy; DLT Act 2021).
 Typical exchange/custodian/broker needs SRO/AMLA affiliation (e.g. VQF) plus, where deposits/custody are involved, a FinTech licence (Banking Act Art.
 1b); larger deposit-taking needs a banking licence; a DLT trading facility needs FinMIA authorisation. overseen by FINMA (Swiss Financial Market Supervisory Authority) grants all prudential licences; for AML only, firms affiliate with a FINMA-recognised SRO (e.g. VQF).; in United Kingdom it is the Today: FCA registration under the Money Laundering Regs 2017 (AML/CTF only).
 Incoming: full FSMA authorisation for cryptoassets (SI 2026/102, made 4 Feb 2026, laid 5 Feb) - gateway opens 30 Sep 2026, mandatory regime commences 25 Oct 2027; no automatic conversion from MLR registration. under Financial Conduct Authority (FCA); HM Treasury sets the legislative perimeter; Bank of England for systemic stablecoin issuers..
-The two regimes differ on 6 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |